 A film was released this year that touches these issues.
-Tiger Tiger – a documentary by George Butler – follows Dr. Alan Rabinowitz, a world renowned big cat conservationist, as he travels through the tiger habitat he has never before seen.
-Like the tiger he faces his own diminishing timeline.
+Tiger Tiger – a documentary by George Butler – follows Dr. Alan Rabinowitz, a world-renowned big cat conservationist, as he travels through the tiger habitat he has never before seen.
+Like the tiger, he faces his own diminishing timeline.
 Diagnosed with leukemia, Alan makes what may be the last expedition in his long career in search of the last wild tigers of the Sundarbans.
 Set in one of the least-known landscapes left on earth, the beautiful Sundarbans forest, Tiger Tiger is the story of a man with numbered days seeking to save an animal whose days may also be numbered.

 Tiger Tiger Trailer